Robust Energy System Design via Semi-infinite Programming: Robust Energy System Design Approach

 Robust energy system designs are feasible for all considered uncertainty realizations, i.e., they are able to supply the energy demand while satisfying all operational constraints.
 However, they are not robust with respect to the objective, i.e., they do not give a guaranteed bound on the operational costs.
 The RESD approach relies on two concepts to identify robust designs that are cost-optimal: (i) the operational costs are estimated using a small number of representative scenarios with associated probabilities of occurrence \citep{chapaloglouDatainformedScenarioGeneration2022}, (ii) an embedded optimization problem ensures the feasibility for all possible uncertainty realizations within a predefined uncertainty set.

-~\ref{problem_structure} shows the general structure of the RESD problem.
-The upper-level problem is the deterministic equivalent of a two-stage stochastic program \citep{birgeIntroductionStochasticProgramming2011} with a discrete approximation of the scenarios and determines the optimal design decisions $\mathbf{x}$, such as the installed capacities of renewable generators, to achieve a cost-optimal design with respect to the expected value of the operational costs, which is calculated by estimating operational costs with operational decisions $\mathbf{z}_s$.
+~\eqref{problem_structure} shows the general structure of the RESD problem.
+The upper-level problem is the deterministic equivalent of a two-stage stochastic program \citep{birgeIntroductionStochasticProgramming2011} with a discrete approximation of the scenarios by fixed uncertainty realizations $\mathbf{y_s}$ and determines the optimal design decisions $\mathbf{x}$, such as the installed capacities of renewable generators, to achieve a cost-optimal design with respect to the expected value of the operational costs, which is calculated by estimating operational costs with operational decisions $\mathbf{z}_s$.
 While we assume that the investment costs are not subject to uncertainty, the operational costs depend on future uncertainty realizations, e.g., on the solar irradiance; thus, we estimate their expected value by means of representative scenarios $\mathcal{S}$ \citep{chapaloglouDatainformedScenarioGeneration2022}.

-Furthermore, $\mathbf{g}_{en}(\cdot, \cdot)$ are the constraints modeling the energy system, which occur both in the upper level and lower level problem to ensure the feasibility of the operational decisions associated with the representative scenarios and the extreme scenarios.
-To ensure robustness, an embedded optimization problem guarantees that the energy supply gap is non-positive for all possible uncertainty realizations $\mathbf{y}$, i.e., the energy supply meets or exceeds the energy demand.
-This is achieved by identifying the worst-case uncertainty realization for the superordinate design within the predefined uncertainty set defined by $\mathbf{g}_y(\mathbf{y})$.
+Furthermore, $\mathbf{g}_{en}(\cdot, \cdot, \cdot)$ are the constraints modeling the energy system, which occur both in the upper- and lower-level problem to ensure the feasibility of the operational decisions associated with the representative scenarios and the extreme scenarios.

+To ensure robustness, an embedded optimization problem, which we refer to as the medial-level problem \eqref{medial_level}, guarantees that the energy supply gap is nonpositive for all possible uncertainty realizations $\mathbf{y}$, i.e., the energy supply meets or exceeds the energy demand.
+This is achieved by identifying the worst-case uncertainty realization for the superordinate design within the predefined uncertainty set defined by $\mathbf{g}_y(\mathbf{y}) \leq \mathbf{0}$.
 Reaction to the uncertainty realizations, i.e., recourse actions \citep{birgeIntroductionStochasticProgramming2011}, is considered through operational decisions $\mathbf{z}$, e.g., battery charge and discharge decisions.